raymondEhlers/OVERWATCH/README.md

 This is a `python` based project, so pip (ie `pip install <packageName>`) is the recommended way to install dependencies.

- 1. Install dependencies: `flask Flask-Login Flask-Bcrypt bcrypt numpy flup`.
+ 1. Install dependencies: `flask Flask-Login Flask-Bcrypt bcrypt numpy flup future`.
+This can be accomplished by running `pip install -r requirements.txt`.
 If using the _Web App_ as a WSGI server on PDSF, then `uwsgi` is also needed.
 It is not needed for a normal user.

  2. Optional, but recommended: Build the documentation.
 See [here](#documentation).